-- Rub a small amount on your palms and apply to frizzy hair for a sleek, tamed look.
+- •Rub a pea size amount on your palms and apply to frizzy hair for a sleek, tamed look.

 When using coconut oil on your hair or skin, remember that a little bit goes a long way.
 A quarter-sized amount is usually enough to moisturize your whole body.

-I recommend buying extra-virgin coconut oil, preferably organic, and avoiding oils that have been bleached, hydrogenated, deodorized, or otherwise artificially tampered with.
-That tampering can reduce the health benefits of the oil - and we obviously wouldn't want that!
+I recommend buying unrefined, organic coconut oil, and avoiding oils that have been bleached, hydrogenated, deodorized, or otherwise artificially tampered with which can reduce the health benefits of the oil.

 Looking for more recipes, support, and tips and tricks on your journey to health and happiness?